nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_search.md

 ### Problems ###

-* Search for Problems with the specified combinations of significance and status
+* Search for Problems with the specified status
-  * The consumer system requests combinations of significance and status
+  * The consumer system requests Problems with status of Active or Inactive
-  * The consumer system can request Major Active, Minor Active, Major Inactive and/or Minor Inactive
-  * The consumer system can request multiple combinations in a single query
-  * The provider system returns all Problems that match the requested significance / status
+  * The provider system returns all Problems that match the requested status
-  * Where no significance / status is supplied by the consumer, all Problems are returned
+  * Where no status is supplied by the consumer, all Problems are returned

 ### Uncategorised data ###